-The ImageNet is used for training the parameters of the frozen layers, the source labeled dataset of the rotor winding is used for training the parameters of the fully connected layer to learn a classifier.
+The ImageNet is used for training the parameters of the frozen layers, and the source labeled dataset of the rotor winding is used for training the parameters of the fully connected layer to build a classifier.
 Then we froze the parameters and save the model.
 We evaluate our model across 4 domains, same type of rotor under same lighting condition, same type of rotor under different lighting conditions, different types of rotor under same lighting condition and different types of rotor under different lighting conditions (see Fig. 5).

-In order to highlight the effectiveness of our proposed method, we compare to a variety of methods: Inception-V3 trained and tested with color image, Inception-V3 trained and tested with binarized image, transfer Inception-V3 trained and tested with color image.
-The number of labeled examples of training dataset is 2400.
+In order to highlight the effectiveness of our proposed method, it compares to a variety of methods: Inception-V3 trained and tested with color images, Inception-V3 trained and tested with binary images, transfer Inception-V3 trained and tested with color images.
+The number of labeled samples of training dataset is 2400.
 Testing dataset is divided into 4 categories: same type of rotor under same lighting condition, same type of rotor under different lighting conditions, different types of rotor under same lighting condition and different types of rotor under different lighting conditions.
-The number of testing examples of each category is 10000.
+The number of testing samples of each category is 10000.

 The classification accuracy for each domain is compared.
-For deep learning methods, we follow the standard procedures for model training as explained in their respective papers.
-For transfer learning method, we use a pre-trained model to training a new model.
-We use the pre-trained architecture, however, due to limited training examples in our dataset, we fix all layers before the Linear layer that were copied from pre-trained model, and fine-tune the Linear layer, both via back propagation.
+For deep learning method, we follow the standard procedures for model training as explained in their respective papers.
+For transfer learning method, we use a pre-trained model to train a new model.
+We use the pre-trained architecture, however, due to limited training samples in our dataset, we fix all layers before the liner layer that were copied from pre-trained model, and fine-tune the liner layer, both via back propagation.
 We use stochastic gradient descent (SGD) with 0.01 learning rate.

 Result and Discussion

-The test result on the different domains are shown in Fig. 5.
-It could be found that model-based transfer learning trained and tested with binarized image significantly outperforms the comparison methods on most domains, and achieves comparable performance on the domain of different types of rotor under different lighting conditions.
-This is reasonable as the adaptability of our method across different types of rotor under different lighting conditions.
-The performance boost demonstrates that our method of model-based transfer learning trained and tested with binarized image is able to transfer pre-trained deep models across different tasks.
+The test results on the different domains are shown in Fig. 5.
+It could be found that model-based transfer learning method trained and tested with binary images significantly outperforms the comparison methods on most domains, and achieves comparable performance on the domain of different types of rotor under different lighting conditions.
+It is reasonable as the adaptability of our method across different types of rotor under different lighting conditions.
+The performance boost demonstrates that our method of model-based transfer learning trained and tested with binary images is able to transfer pre-trained deep models across different tasks.

 Feature 5.
 Accuracy of different models on different testing dataset

 From the experimental results, we can draw the following conclusion.
 (1) Model-based transfer learning method significantly outperforms conventional deep learning based method by a larger margin.
-(2) Among the model-based transfer learning methods, the model trained and tested with binarized image provides great improvement, suggesting that the model trained and tested with binarized image can adapted to the change both rotor type and lighting condition very well.
-(3) When it comes to the situation that we have limited labeled examples and there is dataset bias between source dataset and target dataset.
-Model-based transfer learning trained and tested with binarized image significantly outperforms all other models.
+(2) Among the model-based transfer learning methods, the model trained and tested with binary images provides great improvement, suggest that the model trained and tested with binary images can adapt to the changes of both rotor type and lighting condition very well.
+(3) When it comes to the situation that we have limited labeled samples and there is dataset bias between source dataset and target dataset.
+Model-based transfer learning model trained and tested with binary images significantly outperforms all other models.

 Conclusion

 In this paper, we present a model-based transfer learning method for classification.
-This method makes use of pre-trained Inception-V3 trained with ImageNet and then fine-tuning on binarized image to ensure that domains are indistinguishable in the learned representation.
+This method makes use of pre-trained Inception-V3 trained with ImageNet and then fine-tuning on binary images to ensure that domains are indistinguishable in the obtained representations.